MicrosoftDocs/visualstudio-docs/docs/python/tutorial-working-with-python-in-visual-studio-step-02-writing-code.md

 ---
-title: Working with Python, Step 2, Writing and Running Code | Microsoft Docs
+title: Working with Python, step 2, writing and running code
 description: Step 2 of a core tutorial for working with Python within Visual Studio, covering how to edit and run a simple Hello World program, followed by more interesting code that demonstrates Visual Studio's editing and IntelliSense features. ms.custom: "mvc" ms.date: 01/16/2018